godmodelabs/dexter/README.md

 #### _view.js
 This is the basic view of DX.
 It implements an update function, for automated lazy loading of his template.
+It is important to note that the render function of a normal backbone.js view is occupied, so don't overwrite it.
+Use the new enter functions instead.
+If you need to prepare data the HTML is loaded, use initialize.

 Example for the use of _view.js
 ```javascript